drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/NextSteps.rst

 Citation
 --------
-If you used the Demuxafy platform for analysis, please reference our preprint_.
+If you used the Demuxafy platform for analysis, please reference our publication_.